This list of easy banjo songs will help if you’re overwhelmed and don’t know where to start your Banjo Journey.

 ANGELINE THE BAKER

 Time for some shameless self-promotion.
-Here is my easy peasy version of Angeline the Baker in the key of D (Yes I do have a TAB; the link it’s underneath the youtube video).
+Here is my easy peasy version of Angeline the Baker in the key of D (Yes I do have a TAB).
 Angeline the Baker is yet another 3 chord song.
 This will teach you how to play out of the key of D without having to make the full D chord at the 2nd fret (which is a challenge to many beginner banjo students).

-Included also are songs in a variety of keys like “Wildwood Flower” (typically in C), “Angeline the Baker” (usually in D).
+Included are songs in a variety of keys like “Wildwood Flower” (typically in C), “Angeline the Baker” (usually in D).
 Playing in keys other than G is not difficult provided a basic arrangement is used.
-I believe the sooner you get familiar with the chord shapes of the other common keys, the better off you will be as you progress.
+I believe the sooner you get familiar with the chord shapes of the other common keys, the better off you’ll be as you progress.

 Please consider my BEGINNER BANJO TAB BUNDLE for some easy to play songs: